abu2univ-web/personal/README.md

 # personal
 Created by Dr. Zaman.
 June 2026.
-# This repository contains personal materials, including photographs and video clips.
+# This repository is to store personal materials such as photographs and video clips.